gadicc/redux-router-state/README.md

 * Similar to [universal-redux-router](https://www.npmjs.com/package/universal-redux-router) but works in a slightly different (and imho simpler) way, i.e. no need to define your own reducers for each part of every route.

 * Dissimilar to [react-router-redux](https://github.com/reactjs/react-router-redux) and react-router which stores state in a hidden redux store just for timetravel.

+## TODO

+* Router.add - should dispatch on matching route
+* Router.add component for <Router>
+* <Route> should call Router.add
+* <Router> needs way to be refreshed on route add after render time
+* Pattern for forcing login